WELCOME To The Ice Age Trail Races!

 And if you like fast company, you’ll find it at Ice Age.
 In 2014, Max King from Bend, Oregon ran the 50-mile race in 5:41 (6:50/mile pace!), smashing our 26-year old course record by 12 minutes.
 That same year, Kaci Lickteig (perennial podium finisher and 2016 Western States champion) bettered the women’s CR by four minutes, running 6:41.
 All in all, four runners clocked under six hours that year, which is remarkable since only five other runners had run sub-6s in the preceding 32 years.

 Personally, I’ve been involved with the IAT50 in one way or another since the mid 1990s — first as a volunteer, then as a runner (8 50-mile finishes) and, for the past ten years, as race director.
 Among my goals as RD is to uphold the race’s reputation as a well-organized and competitive event while preserving the old-school vibe that distinguishes this race from the myriad others that fill today’s ultrarunning calendar.

 There’s a lot of great information on this website to peruse.
 You can also follow us on Facebook for additional news and updates.

-We look forward to greeting you at the finish line!
+Welcome to one of America’s classic ultras!
+We look forward to greeting you at the finish line.

 Jeff Mallach, Race Director

 P.S.
 If you’re wondering what makes this race so special, take a few moments and peruse the race reports that runners have shared with us.